xLightsSequencer/xLights/README.txt

    -- enh(gil) Improved dialog when prompting to save sequence changes.
    -- bug(gil) Fix the single cell selection caused by undocumented logic enhancements last release.
 Fixes #359.
 4.2.7  Sep 06, 2015
-   -- bug (chrisD) Fixed a number of bugs in Linux version of xLights -- bug (chrisD) Set colour of multi-selected items to yellow.
+   -- bug (cjd) Fixed a number of bugs in Linux version of xLights -- bug (cjd) Set colour of multi-selected items to yellow.
 This fixes the multi model select
       in LAYOUT mode.
 Ctl-left click to select models.
 You can then move whole group at once -- enh (dkulp A bit more error checking for placement of effects/timing marks -- enh (dkulp More work on bg text render stuff, better mouse-over/selection for tiny effects